Mikel Leshoure

-Mikel Leshoure (born March 30, 1990) is a former American football running back.
-He was drafted by the Detroit Lions in the second round of the 2011 NFL Draft.
-He played college football at Illinois.
+Mikel Leshoure (born March 30, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Detroit Lions in the second round of the 2011 NFL draft.
+He played college football for the Illinois Fighting Illini.

-Early years
+Early life

 Leshoure attended Centennial High School in Champaign, Illinois.
 During his career, he rushed for 4,652 yards on 681 carries and scored 52 rushing touchdowns.

 College career

 As a freshman at the University of Illinois, Leshoure played sparingly collecting 126 yards on 35 carries.
 Leshoure first received a significant amount of playing time as a sophomore, playing in 12 games and running for 734 yards on only 108 carries.
-During the 2010 season, Leshoure rushed for 1697 yards on 281 carries (126.1 yards per game, which was eighth best in the nation) with 17 touchdowns, playing in all 13 games. and capping off the season by scoring three touchdowns in the Illini's 38-14 victory over Baylor in the 2010 Texas Bowl.
+During the 2010 season, Leshoure rushed for 1,697 yards on 281 carries (126.1 yards per game, which was eighth best in the nation) with 17 touchdowns, playing in all 13 games. and capping off the season by scoring three touchdowns in the Illini's 38–14 victory over Baylor in the 2010 Texas Bowl.
 He also is the Illinois single game rushing record holder by rushing for 330 yards against Northwestern.